-- 1 Press (a) MAGNIFY on the remote control.

-- Enlarges the image.
+- 1 Press (B) MAGNIFY on the remote control. - Enlarges the image.

-- Pressing ( or MAGNIFY enlarges or reduces the projected image.

 Note

-Press
+Press .

 ×1 ×2 ×3 ×4

-Press .
+Press ( .

-You can change the location of the enlarged image using ▲, ▼, ◀ and ►.
+• You can change the location of the en-

-Press RETURN on the remote control to cancel the operation.
+- You can change the location of the enlarged image using ▲, ▼, ◄ and ►. - 2 Press RETURN on the remote control to cancel the operation. - The magnification then returns to ×1.

 - The selectable magnifications differ depending on the input signal.

 - In the following cases, the image will return to the normal size (×1).

 - When switching the INPUT mode.

 - When RETURN has been pressed.

 - When the input signal is changed.

 - When the input signal resolution and refresh rate (vertical frequency) change.

-- When the Resize mode is changed.

-- When the Picture mode is changed.

-- When the Progressive mode is changed.
+- When RESIZE has been pressed.